Buffer solution

-A buffer solution (more precisely, pH buffer or hydrogen ion buffer) is an acid or a base aqueous solution consisting of a mixture of a weak acid and its conjugate base, or vice versa.
+A buffer solution is a solution where the pH does not change significantly on dilution or if an acid or base is added at constant temperature.
 Its pH changes very little when a small amount of strong acid or base is added to it.
 Buffer solutions are used as a means of keeping pH at a nearly constant value in a wide variety of chemical applications.
 In nature, there are many living systems that use buffering for pH regulation.
 For example, the bicarbonate buffering system is used to regulate the pH of blood, and bicarbonate also acts as a buffer in the ocean.